Disclaimer: This post may contain affiliate links. As an Amazon Associate, we earn from qualifying purchases.

 What is the best cat litter scoop?

-The best cat litter scoop is one that matches your litter type and doesn’t bend or let clumps fall through.
+The best cat litter scoop is one that matches your litter type and does not bend or let clumps fall through.
 A sturdy scoop with the right slot size makes daily cleaning faster and keeps the box cleaner.

 Are metal cat litter scoops better than plastic?